-Establishments primarily providing single eventbased food services for social events such as parties, wedding receptions and business events.
+Primarily provides single event-based food services for social events such as parties, wedding receptions and business events.
 These establishments generally have equipment and vehicles to transport meals and snacks to events and may prepare food at the event site.